invictus-ir/Microsoft-Extractor-Suite/README.md

 1.	_Microsoft365_Extractor_, the original script stems from the Office 365 Extractor and provides all features and complete customization.
 Choose this if you're not sure what to use.
 2.	_Microsoft365_Extractor_light_, lightweight version of the Microsoft365_Extractor that requires minimal configuration and grabs all available logging for the complete period.
-3.	_Microsoft365_Extractor_app_, special variant of the script that can be run unattened by using an application with certificate based authentication.
-This requires advanced configuration and a Microsoft App needs to be registered.
-This is for advanced users only!

 <h3>Microsoft 365 Extractor</h3>
 This script makes it possible to extract log data out of a Microsoft 365 environment.
-The script created by us consist out of four main options, which enable the investigator to easily extract logging out of an Microsoft 365 environment.
+The script has four options, which enable the investigator to easily extract logging out of an Microsoft 365 environment.

 1. Show available log sources and amount of logging
 2. Extract all audit logging